AdobeDocs/target.es-ES/help/administrating-target/hosts.md

 To search the [!UICONTROL Hosts] list, type a search term in the [!UICONTROL Search Hosts] box.

-## Create allowlists that specify hosts that are authorized to send mbox calls to Target. {#allowlist}
+## Create allowlists that specify hosts that are authorized to send Target requests to Target. {#allowlist}

-You can create an allowlist that specifies hosts (domains) that are authorized to send mbox calls to [!DNL Target].
-Todos los demás hosts que generen llamadas obtendrán una respuesta de error de autorización comentada.
-Todo host que contenga una llamada de mbox se registra en el entorno Producción de [!DNL Target] de forma predeterminada y tiene acceso a todas las actividades activas y aprobadas.
-If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make mbox calls and receive [!DNL Target] content.
-Todos los hosts seguirán apareciendo en la lista [!UICONTROL Hosts] y los entornos podrán seguir utilizándose para agrupar estos hosts y asignar distintos niveles a cada uno, como, por ejemplo, si el host puede ver campañas activas o inactivas.
+You can create an allowlist that specifies hosts (domains) that are authorized to send [!DNL Target] requests to [!DNL Target].
+Todos los demás hosts que generen solicitudes obtendrán una respuesta de error de autorización comentada.
+By default, any host that contains a [!DNL Target] request registers with [!DNL Target] in the [!UICONTROL Production] environment and has access to all active and approved activities.
+If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make [!DNL Target] requests and receive [!DNL Target] content.
+All hosts will continue to display in the [!UICONTROL Hosts] list, and environments can still be used to group these hosts and assign different levels to each, such as whether the host can see active and/or inactive activities.

 Para crear una lista de permitidos: